ivanursul/ivanursul/articles/java/openSourceCollections.md

 In *Guava* exist 16 Packages with numerous Interfaces, Classes, and Methods.
 We shared only a few Interfaces and Classes from one Package and encourage you to check the others on the <a href="https://google.github.io/guava/releases/snapshot-jre/api/docs/">official website</a>.

 **Example - MultiMap**
+*MultiMap is like a Map, but it may contain duplicate keys and provides easy way to handle mapping from keys to collection of values.*
 ```
 import com.google.common.collect.ArrayListMultimap;
 import com.google.common.collect.Multimap;